nraboy/mongodb-stitch-hugo/README.md

 exports.deploy = series(cleanTask, generateTask, deployTask);
 ```

-The above code is incomplete, however, you can see that we're importing each of the packages that we downloaded and are referencing the **stitch.json** file that exists at the root of our project.
+The above code is incomplete, however, you can see that we're importing each of the packages that we downloaded and is referencing the **stitch.json** file that exists at the root of our project.
 We're doing that because it contains configuration information that we'll use.

-We have three task functions, and four possible tasks which make use of the functions.
+We have three task functions and four possible tasks which make use of the functions.
 Let's look at the `cleanTask` function first:

 ```javascript
 function cleanTask() {